Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model

 \subsection{Stochastic Hypernetwork Regularization}

-A limitation of using hypernetworks for continual learning \cite{auddy2022continual,von2019continual} is that the cumulative training time of a hypernetwork increases quadratically with the number of tasks~\cite{von2019continual,auddy2022continual}.
-To overcome this limitation, only a single randomly sampled past task embedding can be used for regularization (as proposed in \mysection{sec:method_hn_sampled_reg}).
-This leads to a cumulative training time cost of $\mathcal{O}(N)$ for $N$ tasks (each new task is learned in roughly the same amount of time) instead of $\mathcal{O}(N^2)$ for the fully-regularized hypernetwork (using all past task embeddings for regularization).
-To show this experimentally, we train three different types of \chnsnode{} models on the RoboTasks9 dataset, differentiated by the way regularization is performed:
+To overcome the quadratic increase in hypernetwork training time with each new task, we use only a single randomly sampled past task embedding for regularization (as proposed in \mysection{sec:method_hn_sampled_reg}).
+To compare different regularization approaches, we train three types of \chnsnode{} on \robot{}, differentiated by the way regularization is performed:

-\begin{enumerate}[label=(\roman*)] \item \emph{Full regularization}: A \chnsnode{} model is trained using full hypernetwork regularization~\cite{von2019continual} in which the task embeddings of all past tasks are used for regularization while learning the current task (as per \myequation{eq:hn_loss_step2}).
+\begin{enumerate}[label=(\roman*)] \item \emph{Full regularization}: All past task embeddings are considered for regularization~\cite{von2019continual}, as per \myequation{eq:hn_loss_step2}.
 This is the same as the CHN models used in all the previous experiments.
-We refer to this model as \emph{CHN-all}. \item \emph{Set-based regularization}: Here, the task embeddings of a fixed number of randomly selected past tasks are considered for regularization~\cite{von2019continual} (as per \myequation{eq:hn_loss_step2_fix1}).
-We consider 2 versions of this model: \emph{CHN-3} and \emph{CHN-5}, which use 3 and 5 randomly selected past task embeddings for regularization respectively. \item \emph{Single task embedding regularization}: In each iteration during training, a single task embedding is uniformly sampled from the list of all past task embeddings and is used for regularization (as per \myequation{eq:hn_loss_step2_fix2} proposed by us in \mysection{sec:method_hn_sampled_reg}).
+We refer to this model as \emph{CHN-all}. \item \emph{Set-based regularization}: Task embeddings of a fixed number of randomly selected past tasks are considered for regularization~\cite{von2019continual}, as per \myequation{eq:hn_loss_step2_fix1}.
+We consider 2 versions of this model: \emph{CHN-3} and \emph{CHN-5}, which use 3 and 5 randomly selected past task embeddings for regularization respectively. \item \emph{Single task embedding}: In each training iteration, a single task embedding is uniformly sampled from the list of past task embeddings and used for regularization, as per \myequation{eq:hn_loss_step2_fix2} proposed by us.
 We refer to this model as \emph{CHN-1}. \end{enumerate}